yakob-abada/go-api/README.md

 ## Configuration

 [If there are any configuration options available, explain how to configure the API.
 This could include environment variables, configuration files, or command-line options.]

+## Things to improve.
+- Adding error logs for production purposes.
+- Improve mysql message to make it more user friendly.